Is Rising Housing Inventory in Dallas Good for First-Time Buyers in 2026?

 It’s a more balanced environment than buyers experienced during peak frenzy years.

-If you’re actively exploring neighborhoods or reviewing listings and want clarity on how this inventory shift impacts your specific budget and timeline, I’m happy to walk through it with you.
+If you’re exploring neighborhoods or reviewing listings and want clarity on how this inventory shift impacts your budget and timeline, I’m happy to walk through it with you.

 Selden Tual